ha0ye/github-practices-BME6938/README.md

 - are proficient in programming and data analysis
 - are familiar with command-line interfaces (e.g. unix shell)
 - have a GitHub account
-- have Git installed and set up on your personal computer
+- have Git set up on your personal computer

 ## Learning Outcomes